 My energy waned, so Spice dragged me up and down a few big climbs, but at the top of the last one, above 10k ft, the views gave me all the energy I needed.
 The world opened up all around as we crested a wide plateau.
 The Tetons, my goodness, they looked good.
 The sky was still stormy and the mountains barely more than a silhouette with a golden glow outlining the sharp jags.
-A few hazy glaciers provided a little welcome structure.
+A few hazy glaciers provided a little structure.
 Some new, unexpected cliffy things rose sharply to the south.
 We found shelter from the wind and took an obligatory vista-break to absorb the glory.

-We had 25 miles for the day, but it was only 7pm so we decided to hike for a couple more hours.
+We had 25 miles on the day, but it was only 7pm so we decided to hike for a couple more hours.
 Wide horse trails sped us up and over a gentle rise.
 Sunlight glowed once more on cliffy stuff above.
-We made camp on what seems like a pile of horse poop dust, but that’s just what everything smells like right now.
+We made camp on what seemed like a pile of horse poop dust, but that’s just what everything smells like right now.
 Spice saw some eyes in the dark with her headlamp, probably deer, maybe bears.
 The bigger annoyance is likely to be the little mouse scurrying around.
 Too tired to care either way.
 So much cool stuff today.
 A lot to look forward to too.